jxnblk/mdx-deck/docs/theming.md

 ## Composing Themes

-Multiple themes can be composed together, allowing you to create separete themes for typography, color, and components, and mix and match them as needed.
+Multiple themes can be composed together, allowing you to create separate themes for typography, color, and components, and mix and match them as needed.

 To compose multiple themes together, export a `themes` array instead of a single theme.